-Dental bonding can often be used to repair a chipped tooth in a single visit.
-The doctor applies a composite resin material, the same used in our metal-free fillings, to restore the missing tooth structure.
+Dental bonding can repair a chipped tooth in a single visit.
+The dentist will apply a composite resin material, the same as in our metal-free fillings, to restore the missing tooth structure.

-The material is applied in multiple layers and sculpted as the tooth cures under light.
-The bonding procedure can also be used to close gaps between teeth or possibly to mask permanent discoloration.
+Our dentist will apply the material in many layers and sculpt it as the resin cures under UV light.
+The bonding procedure can also close gaps between teeth, or mask permanent stains.

 If the damage is severe, then bonding may not be enough.
 However, we can prepare the tooth, take detailed impressions, and provide a dental crown.

-The crown fits over the visible portion of the tooth and using CAD/CAM technology, can be completed in a single visit.
+The crown fits over the visible portion of the tooth and using CAD/CAM technology, can be complete in a single visit.
 Made using lifelike porcelain, the restoration will look natural.